-Don Pogreba is a sixteen-year teacher of English, former debate coach, and loyal, if often sad, fan of the San Diego Padres and Portland Timbers.
+Don Pogreba is a seventeen-year teacher of English, former debate coach, and loyal, if often sad, fan of the San Diego Padres and Portland Timbers.
 He spends far too many hours of his life working at school and on his small business, Big Sky Debate.
 In the past few years, travel has become a priority, whether it's a road trip to some little town in Montana or a museum of culture in Ísafjörður, Iceland.

 The Polish Wolf

 'Papa’ Pete Talbot is first and foremost a grandfather to five wonderful grandchildren.
 Like many Montanans, he has held numerous jobs over the years: film and video producer, a partner in a marketing and advertising firm, a builder and a property manager.
 He’s served on local and statewide Democratic Party boards.
 Pete has also been blogging at various sites for over a decade.
 Ping-pong and skiing are his favorite diversions.
 He enjoys bourbon.